-Tip in the 7 grams of yeast on one side of the bowl and your 9 grams of salt on the other.
+Tip in the 7 grams of yeast on one side of the bowl and your 9 grams of fine sea salt (7 grams table salt) on the other.
 Add 1 tsp of sugar anywhere!

 Mix the dry ingredients a little and then pour in 375 mls of tepid/warm water (not hot).

 If you are using a free standing mixer and a dough hook then keep mixing on a medium speed for 4-5 minutes.

 If using your hands then tip out the dough onto your surface and knead for about 8 minutes until smooth and elastic.

 Oil your bowl with ½ tbsp oil and turn the dough around in it too.
 Cover and place somewhere warm to double in size and puff up.
 This is the first prove and should take about an hour.